2020 Best Online Social Work Programs

 Many students begin their studies by pursuing an associate degree in pre-social work or human services before transferring to a bachelor's degree program.
 An associate degree provides introductory information in the field and acquaints students with appropriate counseling techniques, behavioral analyses, and the overall nature of social work.
-A bachelor's degree in social work, also known as a BSW, prepares students for entry-level positions in the field.
+A bachelor's degree in social work, also known as a BSW, helps to prepare students for entry-level positions in the field.
 Students obtain in-depth knowledge on intervention strategies, industry trends, administrative practices, and coordination policies.
 Common coursework includes foundations of social work, human behavior and diversity, social welfare policy and services, and research methods.

 Those who desire to work in consulting, research, or postsecondary teaching may choose to earn a doctorate in social work.
 Students learn how to examine complex issues in social policy and arrange new solutions in public policy.
 They take classes in data analysis, counseling, and welfare policy.
 Most programs also heavily focus on clinical psychology.
 Each PhD candidate must present a dissertation before graduation.